aurrelhebert/warp10-udf-tuto/README.md

 This udf that we will create takes 2 strings parameters on stack and send a result with a merge of both.

-The full code is available on github [here](https://github.com/aurrelhebert/warp10-udf-tuto).

 ## The Apply function

 In this function, first we load the current stack from the parameter